Economy of Costa Rica: Foreign trade

 Costa Rica has sought to widen its economic and trade ties, both within and outside the region.
 Costa Rica signed a bilateral trade agreement with Mexico in 1994, which was later amended to cover a wider range of products.
-Costa Rica joined other Central American countries, plus the Dominican Republic, in establishing a Trade and Investment Council with the United States in March 1998, which later became the Dominican Republic–Central America Free Trade Agreement.
+Costa Rica joined other Central American countries, plus the Dominican Republic, in establishing a Trade and Investment Council with the United States in March 1998, which later became the Dominican Republic–Central America Free Trade Agreement (CAFTA-DR).

 Costa Rica has bilateral free trade agreements with the following countries and blocs which took effect on (see date):